gbtsui/fortissimo-ii/JOURNAL.md

 So I forgot that neopixels existed and spent the entirety of this morning trying to route them all.
 It was not fun.
 As well, I forgot how to do a ground pour and spent half an hour routing that before I realized I could just ground pour it.
 But it's mostly done now!
 Just time to do the other half.
 I know the layout, time to repeat it!

-<<<<<<< HEAD
 ## 29 July 2025

 I kinda forgot I was working on this because of Neighborhood.
 But anyways, with like 2 days left to design, I realized that my original design was far too ambitious.
-So I started again from the schematic, replacing the PGA2040 (they stopped manufacturing thoughs) with a regular Raspberry Pi Pico, dropped the LEDs and USB hub.
+So I started again from the schematic, replacing the PGA2040 (they stopped manufacturing thoughs) with a regular Raspberry Pi Pico, dropped the LEDs, rotary encoder and USB hub.
 ![image](images/image.png)

 This is what it ended up looking like.
 So I took it and routed the PCB again, ending up with this.